 Generally, the Company pays a royalty fee to the land-based casino (calculated as a percentage of the Company's revenue less reimbursable costs or other consideration received as defined in the applicable agreement) in exchange for the right to operate real-money online casino and/or online sports betting under the gaming license of the land-based casinos or for marketing gaming offerings under the land-based casinos' brand.
-Royalties related to arrangements with affiliated casinos were \$ 11.2 million and \$ 32.5 million for the three and nine months ended September 30, 2023 compared to \$ 12.4 million and \$ 35.8 million for the same periods in 2022, respectively, which were net of any consideration received from the affiliated casino for reimbursable costs, as well as costs that are paid directly by the affiliate casino on the Company's behalf.
-Net royalties paid are recorded as Costs of revenue in the accompanying condensed consolidated statements of operations.
-In certain cases, the affiliate casino maintains the bank account that processes cash deposits and withdrawals for the Company's customers.
-Accordingly, at any point in time, the Company will record a receivable from the affiliate, representing the Company's total gaming revenue (with customers) that was collected by the affiliate, less consideration payable to the affiliate for use of its license, which is offset by any consideration owed to the Company from the affiliate based on the terms of the applicable agreement.
-Receivables due from affiliated land-based casinos were \$ 21.8 million and \$ 35.9 million at September 30, 2023 and December 31, 2022, respectively.
+Royalties related to arrangements with affiliated casinos were \$ 17.8 million and \$ 33.4 million for the three and six months ended June 30, 2024 compared to \$ 13.6 million and \$ 21.3 million for the same periods in 2023, which were net of any consideration received from the affiliated casino for reimbursable costs, as well as costs that are paid directly by the affiliate casino on the Company's behalf.
+Net royalties paid are recorded as costs of revenue in the accompanying condensed consolidated statements of operations.